 Best cookie cutters to shop

 “My favorite brand is Ann Clark.
-They’re very high quality — but inexpensive,” recommends McKenney.
+They’re very high quality — but inexpensive,” recommended McKenney.
 “They make thousands of different shapes, but I like to make hearts.”
 One option worth considering is a trio of highly-rated dinosaurs if Valentine's Day-inspired cookies aren't quite your thing.

 If you bake often with kids and don’t care about shapes being absolutely perfect, the value for a tub of 101 plastic cookie cutters is hard to beat.
 The set includes letters, numbers and shapes, each with a plastic outline on top that makes it easier to grip and press down.